Online ABSN Programs in North Carolina: Inside Top Schools

 The University of North Carolina (UNC)

-You’ll get a mix of rigorous coursework and hands-on clinical practice to prep for the NCLEX-RN exam.
+You’ll get a mix of rigorous coursework and hands-on clinical practice to prepare for the NCLEX-RN exam.
 While it’s not fully online, the program features flexible scheduling with evening classes and weekend clinicals to accommodate the different lifestyle needs of students.

 Duration: 4-semesters